KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 12. Recommendation: Found `"node-fetch"` in file `WB-darksky-helper.js`: Replace it with built-in fetch.
 13. Typo: Found `Magic Mirror` in file `WB-darksky.js`: Replace it with `MagicMirror²`.
 14. Typo: Found `Magic Mirror` in file `WB-openweathermap.js`: Replace it with `MagicMirror²`.
-15. Deprecated: Found `api.openweathermap.org/data/2.5` in file `WB-openweathermap.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+15. Deprecated: Found `api.openweathermap.org/data/2.5` in file `WB-openweathermap.js`: OpenWeather API 2.5 is deprecated since June 2024.
 Please update to 3.0.
 16. Typo: Found `Magic Mirror` in file `WallberryTheme.js`: Replace it with `MagicMirror²`.
 17. Recommendation: Found `XMLHttpRequest` in file `WallberryTheme.js`: Replace it with built-in fetch.
 18. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.